Constitutional Education Programs

 The congressional hearing model requires students to prepare a preliminary statement delivered during the simulation.
 Following the prepared statement, a question and answer segment follows with judges, attorneys, and professors as well as other community members.

-For the past several years, the hearings have been conducted virtually due to the pandemic.
+For the past several years, the hearings have been conducted virtually at the request of teachers to reduce costs.
 This year, we are asking teachers to let us know their preferences in how this year’s program should be held.
-The state level hearing date is February 3, 2023.
-The event will be held on the campus of Florida Southern College in Lakeland or virtually via Zoom.
-Please respond to the registration questions at the link below as we move forward with the program planning.
+The state level hearings will utilize a hybrid model this year.
+The dates are January 26, 2024, for the virtual hearings and February 2, 2024, for the in-person hearings.